 By Tom Pawlak — GBI Technical Advisor

-To create shop tools like these, you must produce molded images from specific sections of the original parts by laminating with lightweight fabrics and epoxy.
+To make shop tools quickly with G/5, produce molded images from specific sections of the original parts by laminated with lightweight fabrics and epoxy.

 Jigs and positioning fixtures

 There are a number of ways to create jigs and fixtures.
 The best method will depend on the complexity of the parts you hope to locate, trim or drill accurately.
 If you are dealing with simple shapes that involve flat surfaces, you can make jigs and fixtures from wood scraps and a few dabs of G/5 Five-Minute Adhesive.
 The flat surfaces give you something to easily reference from and accurately position multiple parts of the same shape.
 On more complex parts, especially those that involve curved shapes or radiused edges, you can create fixtures by laminating with several layers of lightweight fabric and epoxy.

 To laminate with G/5 and fiberglass fabric, you’ll need several small batches of epoxy, lightweight fiberglass fabric or cotton fabrics, filler for thickening the epoxy, and a mold release of some sort.
 To begin, protect the part’s surface with a mold release, such as Meguire’s Mirror Glaze™ automotive paste wax, so the epoxy will not stick.
 You need four to five coats to ensure easy removal after the epoxy laminate has cured.
 Other release agents that work well include plastic food wrap, shiny cellophane tape, and some forms of furniture polish.